 That said, while their propensity for “sister-fucking” is probably the main factor in their tendency to go bonkers, it’s hinted that this isn’t the only cause of their madness.

-After all, not all Targaryens are born mad, King Viserys Targaryen seems pretty stable for example.
+After all, not all Targaryens are born mad, King Viserys Targaryen seems pretty stable, for example, although he did have Otto Hightower guiding him.
 Indeed it’s a common saying in Westeros that when a Targaryen god flips a coin and decides whether they’ll be “great or mad”.
 As such Several Targaryens who weren’t the product of incest still suffered from paranoid delusions and could be described as ‘crazy’.

 Aerion Targaryen didn’t have parents who are related, but he believed drinking wildfire would transform him into a dragon.
 He tested this theory and quickly found out that Targaryens are not fireproof.